hibbitts-design/docsify-this/README.md

 ##### font-family

 Set a custom font for your web pages with the optional **font-family** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-family=Helvetica,Arial,sans-serif.
-This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
+This parameter can be particularly valuable when trying to better match the visual appearance of embedded content with your destination platform.
 Please note to use fonts with spaces in their names they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "Courier New" would be "Courier%20New".
 Underscores may also be used to represent spaces.

 ##### font-size

 Set a custom font size for your web pages with the optional **font-size** parameter, for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&font-size=16px.
-This parameter can be particularly valuable when trying to better match the visual presentation of embedded content with your destination platform.
+This parameter can be particularly valuable when trying to better match the visual appearance of embedded content with your destination platform.

 ##### header-weight